nutirition-positions/nutrition-positions.github.io/index.md

 ![](images/Map-MS2.png)

-The [Restaurant](http://eatereez.meteorapp.com/#/restaurant) page will show even more details about each restaurant, such as their menu and the full list of reviews:
+The [Restaurant Details](http://eatereez.meteorapp.com/#/details/cd8Yp98TZpR4fnpqT) pages shows even more details about each restaurant, such as their menu, full description and the full list of reviews:

 ![](images/Restaurant Details-MS2.png)